lbryio/lbry.com/content/faq/tipping.md

 ## How do I redeem my tips?

-When you receive a tip, the credits will come in to your wallet, and you can see them in your Transaction History.
-However, since the credits come in as supporting a claim, they are not spendable unless unlocked.
+When you receive a tip, the Credits will come in to your wallet, and you can see them in your Transaction History.
+However, since the Credits come in as supporting a claim, they are not spendable unless unlocked.
 See our [suggested guidelines](#guidelines) on tip unlocking.
-If you plan to unlock them, consider re-supporting your channel or otherwise making use of the credits on or outside of the platform.
+If you plan to unlock them, consider re-supporting your channel or otherwise making use of the Credits on or outside of the platform.

-To have these credits show in your available balance, they must be unlocked.
+To have these Credits show in your available balance, they must be unlocked.
 Tips can be unlocked in 1 of 3 ways.

 ### 1. Unlocking all tips

 You can unlock tips across all your published content and channels with a single transaction by clicking the unlock button from the **View More** section of your wallet.
 For creators with large amounts of tips, this may take a few minutes to process.
 The balance may not be spendable until a block confirmation occurs.
-Once unlocked, we encourage you to re-support your channel or recent content, as having an available balance means your credits aren't being put to good use!
+Once unlocked, we encourage you to re-support your channel or recent content, as having an available balance means your Credits aren't being put to good use!

 ![](https://spee.ch/6/d35a1cb0be941cbe.png)